-Join us on Thursday, May 18 2017 and mark the sixth Global Accessibility Awareness Day (GAAD).
-The purpose of GAAD is to get everyone talking, thinking and learning about digital (web, software, mobile, etc.) access/inclusion and people with different disabilities.
+Thursday, May 21, 2020, marked the ninth Global Accessibility Awareness Day (GAAD), and it doesn’t need to end there.
+Please join us to continue to spread awareness.
+The purpose of GAAD is to get everyone talking, thinking and learning about digital access/inclusion and people with different disabilities.

 Every user deserves a first-rate digital experience on the web.
 Someone with a disability must be able to experience web-based services, content and other digital products with the same successful outcome as those without disabilities.
 This awareness and commitment to inclusion is the goal of Global Accessibility Awareness Day (GAAD), a global event that shines a light on digital access and inclusion for people with disabilities.